Infosys and Intel Collaborate on AI Deployment

 AI Integration and Industry Impact

-The collaboration focuses on advancing open standards across the edge-to-cloud continuum, aiming to support industries like IT operations and automation workflows with optimized AI architectures.
-Salil Parekh, CEO of Infosys, emphasized the significance of the partnership, noting, “By bringing together Intel’s compute leadership and the capabilities of Infosys Topaz, we are enabling enterprises to unlock AI value at scale.”
+The collaboration focuses on advancing open standards across the edge-to-cloud continuum, aiming to support industries like IT operations and automation workflows with optimised AI architectures.
+Salil Parekh, CEO of Infosys, emphasised the significance of the partnership, noting, “By bringing together Intel’s compute leadership and the capabilities of Infosys Topaz, we are enabling enterprises to unlock AI value at scale.”

 This announcement comes as enterprises face increasing pressure to integrate AI technologies effectively.
 With a strong emphasis on security and performance, the Infosys and Intel collaboration aims to meet the growing demand for reliable AI solutions across complex and regulated environments.